Radhach9027/MVVM-T/README.md

 * Simply you can download the code and start building your app.

-* Checkout to master or develop.
+* Checkout to master or develop, To understand the flow and functionality of the app start analysing from SceneDelegate & App Delegate.
+This should do the needful.

 Key Features: